 The full-time gamekeepers at the farm monitored pheasant activity on a daily basis over the winter via sight, camera checks, and tracks whenever there was snow accumulation.
-To date, pheasants have been overwintering at the farm and visiting the feeders consistently.
+To date during winter 2022/23, the pheasants have been overwintering at the farm and visiting the feeders consistently.
 The key areas of use appear to be the central wetland area within the cattails, spruce trees adjacent to the central area, the northeast section of the cemetery pivot, and the wetland pivot within the willow stands (Figure 1).
-The shrub rows throughout the farm are also being used heavily with birds consistently being detected on the cameras.
-We will be completing game bird surveys throughout the entire farm in the spring of 2022.
+The Roundup Ready Corn stands and the shrub rows throughout the farm are also being used heavily with birds consistently being detected on the cameras and by the gamekeepers.
+We will be completing game bird surveys throughout the entire farm in the spring of 2023.
 At that time, we will look for the presence of pheasants so that overwinter retention can be assessed.